Astrophysics Working Group (AstroWG)

-The AstroWG Co-Chairs are Marta Volonteri, Shane Larson, Lucio Mayer, and Gijs Nelemans.
-The contact email above will be sent to all of them; please do not hesitate to contact us with concerns or questions.
+The contact email above will be sent to all co-chairs; please do not hesitate to contact us with concerns or questions.

 The goal of the Astrophysics Working Group is to foster work on astrophysical questions that can be addressed with LISA gravitational wave data.
 This work can range from studies and simulations of individual sources, to studies of populations of sources, formation mechanisms, and astrophysical processes that drive evolution of sources relevant to LISA science.